bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 ## Drag and Drop support

 Drop mode is enabled by default.
-It can disabled by setting the `no-drop` prop. `no-drop` has no effect in plain mode (some browsers support dropping files onto a plain input file)
+It can disabled by setting the `no-drop` prop. `no-drop` has no effect in plain mode (some browsers support dropping files onto a plain input file).

 You can optionally set a different placeholder while dragging via the `drop-placeholder` prop.
 The default is no drop placeholder text.
 Only plain text is supported.
 HTML and components are not supported.
-The `drop-placeholder` prop has no effect if `no-drop` is set or in `plain` mode,
+The `drop-placeholder` prop has no effect if `no-drop` is set or in `plain` mode.

 Note that native browser constraints (such `required`) will not work with drop mode, as the hidden file input does not handle the drag and drop functionality and will have zero files selected.